Trump pardons late boxer Jack Johnson a century later

 McCain, who is often at odds with Trump, praised him late Thursday for the pardon.

-"I applaud President Trump for issuing a posthumous pardon of boxing legend Jack Johnson, whose reputation was ruined by a racially charged conviction over a century ago," he said in a statement he tweeted.
+"I applaud President Trump for issuing a posthumous pardon of boxing legend Jack Johnson, whose reputation was ruined by a racially charged conviction over a century ago," he said in a tweet.

 "For years, Congress has overwhelmingly supported legislation calling on multiple U.S. presidents to right this historical wrong and restore this great athlete's legacy.
 President Trump's action today finally closes a shameful chapter in our nation's history and marks a milestone that the American people can and should be proud of."